19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Bankrupt’s statement of affairs

-81\.—(1) Where a bankruptcy order has been made against an individual otherwise than on a debtor’s petition, the bankrupt shall submit a statement of his affairs to the Official Assignee within 21 days from the date of the bankruptcy order.
+81\.—(1) Where a bankruptcy order has been made against an individual otherwise than on a debtor’s bankruptcy application, the bankrupt shall submit a statement of his affairs to the Official Assignee within 21 days from the date of the bankruptcy order.

 (2) Where a bankruptcy order has been made against a firm —

-(a) on a creditors’ petition, the bankrupts, being the partners in the firm at the time of the order, shall submit a joint statement of their partnership affairs, and each partner in the firm shall submit a statement of his separate affairs; or
+(a) on a creditor’s bankruptcy application, the bankrupts, being the partners in the firm at the time of the order, shall submit a joint statement of their partnership affairs, and each partner in the firm shall submit a statement of his separate affairs; or

-(b) on a debtor’s petition, every person who at the time of the order is a partner in the firm but who did not join in the petition shall submit a statement of his separate affairs,
+(b) on a debtor’s bankruptcy application, every person who at the time of the order is a partner in the firm but who did not join in the application shall submit a statement of his separate affairs,

 to the Official Assignee within 21 days from the date of the bankruptcy order.